allegro/bigflow/docs/project_structure_and_build.md

 Bigflow automatically runs tests via [`unittest`](https://docs.python.org/3/library/unittest.html) or [`pytest`](https://docs.pytest.org/) framework:

-* `unittest` - deafult testing framework for Python, has similar api to Java JUnit.
+* `unittest` - default testing framework for Python, has similar api to Java JUnit.
 * `pytest` - "pythonic" framework with lighter API, can also run tests written for `unittest` .

 By deafult `unittest` is used, no extra configuration is needed.
 Switching to `pytest` may be done by adding  `pytest` into `requirements.in` and specifying `test_framework` option in `setup.py`: